negiamishhu/travel-assistant-dashboard/README.md

 # About the Project

-**Quick Note & Sketch Board** is a web application that allows users to quickly jot down notes and create sketches in one convenient place.
-Each note or sketch can be saved along with your current location, making it easy to remember where your ideas originated.
+**Smart Travel Assistant** is a web application that helps users find attractions, monitor their network status, and get location-based information for smarter travel.

 **Key Features:**
-- **Note Taking:** Write and save text notes easily.
-- **Sketching:** Draw diagrams or doodles directly in the app.
-- **Location Tagging:** Automatically saves your current location with each note/sketch (if you allow location access).
+- **Location Info:** Displays your current location using the Geolocation API.
+- **Network Status:** Shows your network connection type, speed, and status using the Network Information API.
+- **Nearby Attractions:** Lazy-loads images of attractions as you scroll, using the Intersection Observer API.
-- **Offline Support:** All notes and sketches are stored in your browser, so you can access them even without an internet connection.
+- **Offline Support:** Works even when you are offline (data is stored in your browser).
-- **Simple Management:** View, revisit, or delete your saved notes and sketches at any time.

-This project is designed for anyone who wants a fast, private, and distraction-free way to capture ideas and visuals together, wherever inspiration strikes.
+This project is designed for anyone who wants a fast, private, and distraction-free way to get travel information and recommendations, wherever they are.

 ---